meowr/cp_tumblr/README.md

 * [x] Optional: Login button should show animate the login form over the view controller.
 * [x] Optional: Discover bubble should bob up and down unless the SearchViewController is tapped.

-Note: I couldn't get the custom modal transition to work, so used the cross-fade option instead.

 ![Video Walkthrough](tumblr_demo.gif)

 GIF created with [LiceCap](http://www.cockos.com/licecap/)